nats-io/nats-site/content/doc/writing_applications/connection_options.md

 ### Turn On/Off Verbose Mode

 The server also provide a _verbose_ mode.
-When verbose mode is on, the server's default, it will reply to every message from the client with either a +OK or a -ERR.
-Most clients turn off verbose mode, which disables all the +OK traffic.
+By default, verbose mode is enabled and the server will reply to every message from the client with either a +OK or a -ERR.
+Most clients turn off verbose mode, which disables all of the +OK traffic.
 Errors are rarely subject to verbose mode and client libraries handle them as documented.
 To turn on verbose mode, likely for testing:

 {{< partial "doc/connect_verbose.html" >}}